Aaron-Bopp/TIM/Finding Harmony.md

 "What?"
 Hermione was trying to stay calm but her voice was far more shrieky than she wanted it to be.
 She was in shock now and her past resolution to keep her questions to herself was failing.

 "Oh a surprise for the missus?
 Lucky gal.
 Come on in and we'll get the wards transferred over to you and be on our way.
-The Auror office will send the rest of the paperwork through the flew.
+The Auror office will send the rest of the paperwork through the floo.
 Wand?"
-Harry quickly handed over his wand and the sandy haired man was off to living room.
-Handing his wand over to a brown haired woman who quickly keyed it into the flew before handing it back.
+Harry quickly handed over his wand and the sandy haired man was off to the living room.
+Handing his wand over to a brown haired woman who quickly keyed it into the floo before handing it back.

 "Harry, I know you said you'd explain everything but I'm starting to doubt that is even possible.
 How are we in this house?
 Don't muggles live here?"